Gamepad GuliKit KK3 MAX

 Circle Error

-In the case of the GuliKit KK3 MAX, the Central Accuracy for the left joystick is 2.2%, and 3.2% for the right stick.
+For the GuliKit KK3 MAX, the Stick Centering is 2.2% for the left joystick and 3.2% for the right stick.
+Values above 2% may lead to noticeable drift in some scenarios, which can affect precision in games.

 Disclaimer